api3dao/old-api3-docs/guides/api-integration.md

 - `version`: This is the version of this specific OIS, and is for you to be able to version-control your integrations.
 You are recommended to use [semver](https://semver.org/) for this, so your initial version could be `0.1.0`.

-Now we can move on to specifying the API under the name `apiSpecifications`.
+Now we can move on to specifying the API under `apiSpecifications`.
 This guide will continue assuming you do not have the OpenAPI specifications of the API that you will be integrating.

 ### Base URL